 “The importance of a trustworthy AI system to ensure wide scale adoption cannot be understated,” said Wael William Diab, chair of SC 42.
 “Through its ecosystem of international AI standards, that include a suite of projects on AI trustworthiness, SC 42 is enabling that which in turn will make the promise of AI enabled digital transformation a reality.”

 SC 42 takes a comprehensive look at the ecosystem in which AI systems are developed and deployed.
-By looking at the context of use of the technology, such as application domain, business, societal and regulatory requirements, SC 42 develops horizontal standards that standards for applications, open source and proprietary communities can provide a foundation upon which to create AI solutions to market.
+By looking at the context of use of the technology, such as application domain, business, societal and regulatory requirements, SC 42 develops horizontal standards for applications, open source and proprietary communities can provide a foundation upon which to create AI solutions to market.

 “Recognizing that artificial intelligence has the potential to be a ubiquitous technology for good and the data centric world we live in, SC 42 took the novel approach to focus on the full AI ecosystem addressing areas such as data quality, privacy, security, trustworthiness and ethics upfront,” said Diab.
 “The programme of work covers the entire lifecycle of the technology, including design through application deployment.
 The committee collaborates closely with other IEC, ISO and JTC 1 committees.”